 Midtones – The Midtones Slider will brighten or darken the middle grey tones in a photograph (think skin tones).

 Whites & Blacks Sliders – These sliders will brighten or darken their assigned tone accordingly.
-The Whites slider is a great tool for pushing bright tones and white color into an image.
-Use it with night time images to make bright areas pop.
+The Whites slider is a great tool for pushing bright tones and white colors into an image.
+Use it with nighttime images to make bright areas pop.
 The Blacks Slider is excellent for adding dark tones and black color into an image, using it to apply a more intense look of contrast.

 Highlights – The Highlights Slider is going to dim down bright areas on photos.
 Use it to tame blown-out regions in an image.

 Exposure – Exposure will brighten and darken the overall look of an image without regard to any specific tone or color.
 By darkening the exposure (pulling to the left), details in bright background elements such as clouds and skies can quickly be recovered.
 Remember that when decreasing exposure, the other tones, and colors, such as Midtones, Contrast, etc., will be adjusted.
 Combat any dullness and unwanted color saturation by pulling up on the sliders that cater to those specific areas.
 For example, if skin tones need to be brightened, pull up on the Midtones slider.
 If the darker areas need help, pull up on the Shadow Slider.

 Structure – Structure will boost the detail and micro-contrast in an image, making it appear “sharper” and more defined.
 If the slider is pulled to the left, the opposite occurs, and the image will lose detail.
 The structure will help make an image “pop” with detail; try it with heavily textured images like mountains or food.

 Haze – The Haze Slider reduces the look of haze or fog within a photograph; it removes highlights and incorporates some contrast.